DUNE-DAQ/daq-buildtools/docs/README.md

 dbt-create <frozen release> <name of work area subdirectory>
 ```

-The structure of your work area will look like the following:
+The structure of your work area will include the following files and directories:
 ```txt
 MyTopDir
 ├── build